MicrosoftDocs/sdk-api/sdk-api-src/content/winevt/ns-winevt-_evt_variant.md

+### -field BooleanVal

+A Boolean value.

+### -field SByteVal

+A signed 8-bit integer value.

+### -field Int16Val

+A signed 16-bit integer value.

+### -field Int32Val

+A signed 32-bit integer value.

+### -field Int64Val

+A signed 64-bit integer value.

+### -field ByteVal

+An unsigned 8-bit integer value.

+### -field UInt16Val

+An unsigned 16-bit integer value.

+### -field UInt32Val

+An unsigned 32-bit integer value.

+### -field UInt64Val

+An unsigned 64-bit integer value.

+### -field SingleVal

+A single precision real value.

+### -field DoubleVal

+A double precision real value.

+### -field FileTimeVal

+An 8-byte FILETIME value.

+### -field SysTimeVal

+A SYSTEMTIME value.

+### -field GuidVal

+A 16-byte GUID value.

+### -field StringVal

+A null-terminated Unicode string.

+### -field AnsiStringVal

+A null-terminated ANSI string value.

+### -field BinaryVal

+A pointer to a hexadecimal binary value.

+### -field SidVal

+A 4-byte ASCII value.
+A security identifier (<a href="https://msdn.microsoft.com/library/windows/hardware/ff556740">SID</a>) structure that uniquely identifies a user or group.

+### -field SizeTVal

+A pointer address.
+The size of the address (4 bytes or 8 bytes) depends on whether the provider ran on a 32-bit or 64-bit operating system.

+### -field BooleanArr

+A pointer to an array of Boolean values.

+### -field SByteArr

+A pointer to an array of signed 8-bit values.

+### -field Int16Arr

+A  pointer to an array of signed 16-bit values.

+### -field Int32Arr

+A pointer to an array of signed 32-bit values.

+### -field Int64Arr

+A pointer to an array of signed 64-bit values.

+### -field ByteArr

+A pointer to an array of unsigned 8-bit values.

+### -field UInt16Arr

+A pointer to an array of unsigned 16-bit values.

+### -field UInt32Arr

+A pointer to an array of unsigned 32-bit values.

+### -field UInt64Arr

+A pointer to an array of unsigned 64-bit values.

+### -field SingleArr

+A pointer to an array of single precision real values.

+### -field DoubleArr

+A pointer to an array of double precision real values.

+### -field FileTimeArr

+A pointer to an array of FILETIME values.

+### -field SysTimeArr

+A pointer to an array of SYSTEMTIME values.

+### -field GuidArr

+A pointer to an array of GUID values.

+### -field StringArr

+A pointer to an array of null-terminated Unicode strings.

+### -field AnsiStringArr

+A pointer to an array of null-terminated ANSI strings.

+### -field SidArr

+A pointer to an array of  4-byte ASCII values.

+### -field SizeTArr

+A pointer to an array of size_t values.

+### -field EvtHandleVal

+An  EVT_HANDLE value.

+### -field XmlVal

+An XML string value.

+### -field XmlValArr

+A pointer to an array of XML string values.

 ### -field Count

 The number of elements in the array of values.
 Use <b>Count</b> if the <b>Type</b> member has the <b>EVT_VARIANT_TYPE_ARRAY</b> flag set.